 We will promote transparent and accountable government, plan in accordance with the needs of our customers, and ensure effective, efficient and transparent delivery of services through the appropriate involvement of the public and through regular and accurate reporting."

-The Department’s values emanate from the Batho Pele principles:
+The Department’s values emanate from the Batho Pele principles.

 back